Biological therapy for breast cancer

 You can view and print the quick guides for all the pages in the Treating breast cancer section.

 Biological therapy is treatment with drugs that change the way cancer cells interact and stops cancer cells sending signals that make them divide and grow.
-Several types of biological therapy are now used to treat breast cancer.
-They include trastuzumab (Herceptin) and lapatinib (Tyverb).
-Other types of biological therapy are being used in clinical trials, such as everolimus (Afinitor) and sunitinib (Sutent).
+Trastuzumab (Herceptin) is used to treat early breast cancer.
+It can reduce the chance that the cancer will come back after surgery.

 Herceptin (trastuzumab) is the most commonly used biological therapy for breast cancer.
 It is a type of monoclonal antibody that attaches to a particular type of protein.
 Some breast cancer cells have a lot of this protein and are called HER2 positive.
 The protein is a growth factor receptor.
 It transmits signals from outside the cell to the inside, which make the cells grow.
-Herceptin attaches itself to this protein receptors and blocks them.
+Herceptin attaches itself to these protein receptors and blocks them.
 Then they can no longer tell the cancer cells to grow.
 Herceptin also increases the effect of chemotherapy drugs on breast cancer cells.
-Several trials have shown that Herceptin alongside chemotherapy for women with HER2 positive early breast cancer works better than chemotherapy alone.

 Somewhere between 20 and 25 out of every 100 patients with breast cancer (20 to 25%) are HER2 positive and likely to respond to treatment with Herceptin.